-Dearborn tree ordinances are in place to protect the canopy cover of the City which does a lot for local residents such as reduce summer city temperatures and clean the air.
+Dearborn tree ordinances are in place to protect the canopy cover of the City which does a lot for local residents such as reducing summer city temperatures and cleaning the air.

 Tree removal should abide by or be conducted per the City of Dearborn code.
 If one violates, one can be subjected to severe penalties.
 For more information concerning Dearborn city codes and ordinances, go through this summary.

 Yes.
 All residents who need to remove a tree from the private or public property must obtain a permit from the county council department.
 In case this is violated, one can be fined or even serve a jail term.

 The City has mandates to protect and conserve all high-quality and healthy trees within Dearborn.
 According to the city ordinance, a permit is a must-have when removing or relocating any street-growing tree or that with a diameter at breast height (DBH) of 16 inches or more on private property.